TechNickAI/AICodeBot/README.md

 Not all OpenAI accounts have GPT-4 API access enabled.
 By default, AICodeBot will use GPT-4 if your OpenAI account supports it, we will check the first time you run it.
 Tip: If your OpenAI API does not support GPT-4, you can ask to be added to the waitlist [here](https://openai.com/waitlist/gpt-4-api)

 Note: We'll be adding more options for AI models in the future, including those that can be run locally, such as [GPT4all](https://gpt4all.io/) and HuggingFace's [Transformers](https://huggingface.co/transformers/).

+## Integration with GitHub via Github Actions

+You can have AICodeBot run as a GitHub action on your repository.
+See [The AICodeBot GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review), which will run a code review on every commit and pull request.

 ## Roadmap of Upcoming Features ️